WebAssembly/threads/proposals/threads/Overview.md

 This page describes a proposal for the post-MVP [threads feature :atom_symbol:][future threads].

+This proposal adds a new shared linear memory type and some new operations for atomic memory access.
+The responsibility of creating and joining threads is deferred to the embedder.

 ## Agents

 An *agent* is the execution context for a WebAssembly module.
 It comprises a